dogmax/ShardCap/readme.md

 Super simple and invisible addon.

-Automatically deletes soulshards above an amount, when you exit combat (default 12).
+Automagically, deletes Soul Shards above the cap - when you exit combat (default 12).
 At levels 10-20, I normally set it 5 because bags are small and soulbags come later.